 Where Health and Safety clearance is a requirement of the activity (e.g. lab work) please check all relevant COSHH forms and/or Safety clearance/approval are in place

 Please consider the University's requirements and procedures under Safeguarding and Prevent.

 Please note the above are not approved by ethics.
-However Ethics will require evidence that relevant approvals have
+However Ethics will require evidence that relevant approvals have been gained where appropriate.

 DOCUMENT C